knewplay/oop-fundamentals/oop_fundamentals.md

 illustrator: "Dengyijia Liu"
 ---

-In this article, you'll be introduced to Object-Oriented Programming (OOP), a method of programming that focuses on building a solid and organized structure.
+In this article, you'll be introduced to Object-Oriented Programming (OOP), a method of programming that focuses on building organized and easily scalable software.
 OOP is a relatively advanced topic, and it's natural if its purpose and benefits aren't immediately clear.
 OOP is particularly useful in larger programs that need to scale easily, as it helps with the structure and organization of the code.
 This guide will cover the fundamentals of OOP, providing you with the knowledge and tools to understand and work with VEX V5 code.

 ## Table of Contents